Esylus/Coding-Standards/1_ReviewStandards.md

 4. The reviewer can return the first small chunk allowing you to make modifications while they review the second chunk.
 5. Remember that reviewers are reviewing your code, not you as a person.
 Try not to take offence to the review.
 6. Follow up on feedback.
 Make sure you revise what was discussed in your code review.
-7. If you don't agree with a given comment, don't be afraid to challenge it.
+7. If you don't agree with a given comment, gently challenge it.
 Productive discussions are beneficial for all parties.

 ## 5. Author checklist